ilg-deprecated/xpack.github.io-source/pages/xsvd/files/xsvd-json.md

 Initial version, a direct correspondence to the ARM SVD format.
 Firstly implemented by the xcdl program used by GNU ARM Eclipse QEMU.

+## Arrays and repetitions

+Although the original SVD specs treat them together, these are distinct notions.

+### Arrays

+Arrays are groups of identical objects that are addressed by a numeric index, starting as zero, as in most programming languages.

+An object is considered an array if it has the `arraySize` property.

+Only register and cluster objects can be grouped in arrays.

+When used to generate device peripheral headers, register arrays generate C arrays of integers and cluster arrays generate C arrays os structures.

+When used to display the peripheral registers in a debugger, the recommended way to preset arrays is as a group with the object name suffixed by `[]`, and below it all array elements, with the names suffixed by the index, like `[0]`, `[1]`, etc.

+### Repetitions

+Repetitions are a shortcuts to define sequences of similar objects; instead of defining a long list of similar objects, only a generic one is defined, plus a rule how each individual one is named.

+An object is considered a repetition if it has the `repeatGenerator` property (and it is not an array, so the `repeatGenerator` property is ignored for arrays).

+By default, the strings defined by the `repeatGenerator` are added at the end of the name; if more elaborate names must be generated, the `%s` must be used in the desired position in the object name.

+The typical `repeatGenerator` defines a list of comma separated strings (like `a,b,c`).
+For numerical values, ranges are also supported (like `0-31`).

+Only cluster, register and field objects can use repetitions.

+Both when used to generate device peripheral headers and when used to display the peripheral registers in a debugger, repetitions generate a sequence of objects, with the names in the order given by the `repeatGenerator` property.

 ## Objects

 The entire xsvd file is basically a hierarchy of objects, with the JSON root on top.